Palm Oil is not only detrimental to our health but are also responsible for the loss of animal habitat

 Over 50% of supermarket products contain palm oil or palm oil derivatives.

 Habitat loss allows easier access for illegal wildlife poachers to reach orangutans, slow loris, pangolins, tigers and many other wildlife listed as endangered.
 It also encourages that same wildlife to come closer to villages for food as their food source has disappeared and this causes human / wildlife conflict as many are killed in these situations.
+Therefore, it is imperative that we know the importance of buying palm oil free.

 There are also many health conditions which require one to avoid palm oil (and other fatty acids).